-Thresholds differ in NES and NWS (see exact thresholds below) as they are determined based on field coverage capacities and the population profile in each region.
+This strategy relies on two different types of thresholds that will be applied based on the population size of the communities .
 The advantage of using thresholds is that they can be quickly adaptable in case of potential budget changes or emergency situations, therefore improving HSOS preparedness and flexibility.
-Thus, any threshold change may impact HSOS's representativity of NES or NWS populations.